 Disposing of X-Ray Equipment in Texas

-Before you remove an X-ray machine from service consider contacting a commercial X-ray assembler to disable, disassemble, and dispose of the equipment for you.
-These companies sell, repair, purchase, and dispose of X-ray equipment.
-They can be found in any Yellow Pages under “X-ray equipment suppliers” or “X-ray equipment repair.”
+Before you remove an X-ray machine from service, consider contacting a commercial X-ray assembler to disable, disassemble, and dispose of the equipment for you.
+Find these companies that sell, repair, purchase, and dispose of X-ray equipment by doing a search for “X-ray equipment suppliers” or “X-ray equipment repair.”

-To dispose of X-ray equipment properly, you must follow these steps:
+To dispose of X-ray equipment properly, follow these steps:

 Disabling the Unit